Road-hog123/significantly-less-nifty-chat/.github/README.md

 ## Usage
 - This userscript should work on any live chat on twitch.tv - it won't work on VOD chats.
-- When posting a link in chat, note that unless it is an imgur, GIPHY or YouTube link it won't be inlined if it doesn't end in an image extension, or if the url involves ports.
+- When posting a link in chat, note that unless it is a GIPHY or YouTube link it won't be inlined if it doesn't end in an image extension, or if the url involves ports.
 - Tweet embeds may be blocked by Firefox's Enhanced Tracking Protection.